|

 Triberg does lean towards being touristy but it’s also home to the Triberg Waterfalls, a series of waterfalls near the Gutach river and considered to be one of Germany’s highest waterfalls.
 It’s really fun to hike to these waterfalls and an easy way to work a Black Forest hike into your itinerary.
 If you’re looking to stay somewhere that has a good mix between natural landscapes and tourist attractions, then you’ll have a great time in Triberg.

 Gengenbach is a quaint town on the western edge of the Black Forest.
 It has the classic, picturesque half-timbered houses in Old Town, which is always fun to explore.
 The Old Town also features the Gengenbach Town Hall which is known to be the world’s biggest advent calendar.
-The large windows of the building each represent a day in the countdown and it looks magical during the Christmas season.
+The large windows of the building each represent a day in the countdown, and it looks magical during the Christmas season.

 Gengenbach is also a 30-minute drive away from the Black Forest Open-Air Museum, where you can learn about the region’s cultural traditions and even try a slice of the iconic Black Forest cake.
 It’s easy to reach lots of places in the Black Forest from Gengenbach, as well as hop over the border into France.

+6).
 Staufen im Breisgau

 Staufen is a charming little town south of Freiburg known for its historic architecture, winding streets, and historic atmosphere.
 One of Staufen’s highlights is its beautiful castle, Schloss Staufenberg.
 This castle sits majestically atop a hill overlooking the town and offers amazing views of the Black Forest countryside.
 Visitors can hike up to admire the grounds and also stop by the castle restaurant which serves delicious regional traditional delicacies.
 The castle also offers winery tours where you can sample their local wines.
 It’s a great place to stay for food and wine lovers!

-Where To Stay: Best Hotels In The Black Forest
+Where To Stay: Best Hotels in the Black Forest

 There are a lot of accommodation options in the Black Forest region.
-You can choose to stay in a larger city like Freiburg or Baden-Baden or in small towns and villages like Triberg, Staufen, Gengnenbach or in a more rural part of the Black Forest.
+You can choose to stay in a larger city like Freiburg or Baden-Baden or in small towns and villages like Bad Wildbad, Triberg, Staufen, Gengnenbach or in a more rural part of the Black Forest.

 We like to use Booking.com to find hotels and apartments in Germany because having a list of your reservations in one place is SO convenient.
 For some trips we’ve made 15+ hotel and apartment bookings and haven’t had to pre-pay for any of them so it’s easy to cancel if you need to.